Montenegrin Air Force: Aircraft inventory

 Following the dissolution of the state union of Serbia and Montenegro, the newly formed Republic of Montenegro was left with a considerable number of aircraft at the Golubovci airbase, more than required for its own needs.
 After the break-up, speculation arose regarding the division of the aircraft, but the Serbian Ministry of Defense issued a statement declaring that the eventual division of the fleet was not in either country's interest.
 However, a total of 11 G-4 Super Galebs, of which 8 are airworthy, were still located at the base in 2008.
 In 2010 Serbia took delivery of six G-4 Super Galebs for shares in the Novi Prvoborac company, airport equipment and "various documentation".
 In 2012 the remaining of the Soko G-4 were placed into storage. the decision to sell them also came in 2012.
-The four Utva 75 trainer aircraft have a better chance to become operational, although no decision about them has been made yet.
 Since 2018, the Montenegrin Air Force has significantly enhanced its rotorcraft fleet with the acquisition of three Bell 412 helicopters.